xepozz/meta-storm-idea-plugin/docs/_posts/2025-03-09-config-architecture.md

 They might be either features of the same name or different.

-> Btw, at future articles or instruction you might face with `<target>` and `<feature>` tags.
+> By the way, in future articles or instructions, you might encounter `<target>` and `<feature>` tags.
-This does mean it doesn't much matter what target or feature should be used, highlighting an accent on the necessary things.
+> This means it doesn’t matter much what target or feature should be used, highlighting the necessary aspects.

 ### First beta

-Originally the first version of the MetaStorm had the following configs:
+Originally, the first version of MetaStorm had the following configs:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>